What DFW listeners can still monitor today

 Protect Scanner Access in Dallas

-Dallas's current partial access isn't guaranteed.
+Dallas's current partial access rests on department discretion, not written policy.
 The P25 system can encrypt everything with a configuration change.
-Here's how to advocate for continued transparency:
+Here is how to advocate for keeping what remains:

-Journalists are natural allies.
-The Texas Association of Broadcasters has advocated for media access since 2001.
-Support their efforts and share your concerns.
+The Texas Association of Broadcasters has advocated for media access to encrypted communications since 2001.
+They are a natural ally.
+Share your concerns and support their lobbying work.

 Texas-Specific Resources